 Obviously this is nonsense, but really it doesn’t bother me that much.
 It would hardly be the first time that Doctor Who got something like that glaringly wrong would it?

 Take a look at the Silurians.
 Its riddled with scientific inaccuracies.
-The Silurians themselves.
-Everyone knows that they couldn’t have come from the Silurian era which was long before the age of the Dinosaurs which the Silurians obviously came from as they have pet Dinosaurs.
-In The Sea Devils they do try and rectify it by calling them Eaocines.
+The Silurians themselves are inaccurate.
+Everyone knows that they couldn’t have come from the Silurian era, which was long before the age of the Dinosaurs which the Silurians obviously came from as they have pet Dinosaurs.
+In The Sea Devils they do try and rectify it by calling them Eocines.
 Only problem is that would mean they come from long after the age of the reptiles.
 The Silurians should be called Mezozics if anything.

 As long as the stories are okay I don’t mind the odd scientific fault.
 Its science fiction after all.